MarkStringer/MarkStringer.github.io/_posts/2019-12-15-The_Shadows_on_the_Cave_Wall.markdown

+---
+title: "The Shadows on the Cave Wall - Thinking Fast and Slow and the Real World"
+layout: post
+---

-#The Shadows on the Cave Wall
+# The Shadows on the Cave Wall
 ![Thinking Fast, Thinking Slow, and the Real World](ShadowsOnTheCaveWall.png)

 So I drew this diagram (yes, I know, apologies for the terrible drawing).
 It's been kind of haunting me for a while.
 It's trying to connect up some of the things that Daniel Kahneman says in "Thinking Fast and Slow" with some of Boyd's ideas.